mrflea/flyrc/README.md

 The client is the core of Flyrc.
 The client takes care of establishing the connection to the server, dispatching events, and rate-limiting message sending.
 The client is also (presently) the only part of Flyrc that uses gevent, so it can be replaced with a another compatible client to remove the dependency upon gevent.

 By default, the client handles no messages.
-As it would be tedious to add a bunch of handlers each time a Flyrc bot is written, a SimpleClient convenience class that defines many common handlers is offered.
+As it would be tedious to add a bunch of handlers each time a Flyrc bot is written, a SimpleClient convenience class that includes many common handlers by default is offered.
 These include:

 * Ping, for sending the PONG reply to PING messages
 * User, for sending the USER and NICK messages upon connection to the IRC server